 SATURDAY, 1 AUGUST 1942

-ALASKA (11th Air Force): Weather and photo reconnaissance is flown by 1 B-24
+ALASKA (11th Air Force): Weather and photo reconnaissance is flown by one B-24

-and 1 LB-30 over Korovin Bay and North Cape, Aleutian.
+and one LB-30 over Korovin Bay and North Cape in the Aleutians.

-based at Houma, La., scored the first Coast Guard kill of an enemy submarine
+based at Houma, Louisiana scored the first U. S. Coast Guard (USCG) kill of an enemy submarine

-with the sinking of the U-166 off the passes of the Mississippi.
+sinking U-166 off the passes of the Mississippi River.

-WESTERN DEFENSE COMMAND (WDC, 4th Air Force): During Aug, 47th and 396th Bombardment
+WESTERN DEFENSE COMMAND (WDC, 4th Air Force): During Aug, 47th Bombardment

 from Hammer Field, California and MCAS Cherry Point, North Carolina respectively.